antiplank/TEDR/README.md

 !e 4d12 -5

-!e 3d6 1 Initiative(Bob) <- Important to not have spaces for description
+!e 3d6 1 Initiative(Bob) <- Important to not have spaces in description

-!e 4d6 2 Damage(Eddie)   <- Important to not have spaces for description
+!e 4d6 2 Damage(Eddie)   <- Important to not have spaces in description
 ```

 ## GM Rolls: